1933 in Afghanistan: November 8, 1933

 King Mohammed Nadir Shah is assassinated at a school prize-giving in the courtyard of the palace.
-The assassin proves to be a servant of Yusufzai Sardar Ali Gholam Nabi Khan, who was executed for conspiracy and treason exactly a year previously, and his motive was to revenge his master.
+The assassin proves to be a servant of Yusufzai Sardar Ali Gholam Nabi Khan, who was executed for conspiracy and treason exactly a year previously, and his motive was to avenge his master.
 He is executed along with a number of his associates on December 22.
 Nadir Shah reigned for just over four years, during which time he laboured chiefly to instil into his subjects a desire for national unity and for peaceful progress in the arts of civilization.
 The success of his policy is demonstrated by the fact that his assassination has no political repercussions.
 His son Mohammed Zahir Shah, a youth of 19, is immediately proclaimed king, and receives the allegiance of his three uncles, Mohammad Hashim Khan, the prime minister, Faiz Mohammad Khan, the minister for foreign affairs, and Shah Mahmud Khan, the minister of war, and of the rest of the ministry, the Ulemas, and the tribal leaders.
 Kabul soon resumes its wonted aspect and the rest of the country remains perfectly quiet.
-One of the new king's first acts is to pardon Ghulam Dastgir, the Kotkai pretender, who had given a good deal of trouble earlier in the year and who now transfers his allegiance from Amanullah to Zahir Shah.
+One of the new king's first acts is to accept the surrender of Ghulam Dastgir, the "Kotkai pretender", whose rebellion had given a good deal of trouble earlier in the year and who now transfers his allegiance from Amanullah to Zahir Shah.